IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 | InvestmentLo        | Lower bound of investment decision                                                                                                                             | p.u.   |
 | InvestmentUp        | Upper bound of investment decision                                                                                                                             | p.u.   |

-The initial and final nodes are where the transmission line starts and ends.
+The initial and final nodes are where the hydrogen pipeline starts and ends.
 They must be different.

 If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, the TTC replaces it in the code.
 Internally, all the TTC and TTCBck values below
 1e-5 times the maximum system demand of each area will be converted into 0 by the model.